The classifying space of the one-dimensional bordism category and a cobordism model for TC of spaces: Introduction

 In order to understand Madsen's question, it makes sense to think of $\TC(\IS;p)$ and $B\Cob_2$ as the values of the functors $\TC(\IS[\gO X];p)$ and $B\Cob_2(X)$ for $X=*$.
 Here $\Cob_2(X)$ is a variant of the surface category where every object and bordism is equipped with a map to $X$.
 If there is a fundamental relation between surfaces and $\TC$, one could hope for a relation between these functors.
 However, the analogy fails in this case: the main theorem of \cite{GMTW06} implies \( B\Cob_2(X) \simeq \gO^\infty( MTSO_2 \wedge X_+) \) and hence the functor $B\Cob_2(X)$ is excisive in $X$, whereas $\TC(\IS[\gO X])$ is not.

 We will try to argue that instead, topological cyclic homology is more naturally related to the reduced $1$-dimensional bordism category.
 As a consequence of \autoref{theorem:2} we have that $ B\Cobred_1 $ is equivalent to $\gO^{\infty-2} MTSO_2$, a delooping of $B\Cob_2$.
-For more general $X$ \autoref{theorem:2} together with the main theorem of \cite{BCCGHM96} implies: \begin{theorem} For any simply connected space $X$ of finite type there is an equivalence of infinite loop spaces
+For a space $X$ we define $\Cobred_1(X)$ to be the category of reduced bordisms with maps to $X$.
+A generalisation of \autoref{theorem:2} together with the main theorem of \cite{BCCGHM96} implies: \begin{theorem} For any simply connected space $X$ of finite type there is an equivalence of infinite loop spaces

 \end{theorem} One way of interpreting this theorem is to say that $\Cobred_1(X)$ is a \emph{bordism model} for the topological cyclic homology of simply connected spaces.
 This is similar in spirit to Raptis and Steimle's cobordism model for Waldhausen $K$-theory.
 In \cite{RS19} they construct, for every space $X$, $\Cob^{\mrm{sym}}(X)$ such that $\gO B \Cob^{\mrm{sym}}(X) \simeq A(X)$.
 One could therefore try to understand the cyclotomic trace in terms of these models.
 Already for $X=*$ this is related to the difficult question of whether the cyclotomic traces $\mi{trc}_p: A(*) \to (\gO^{\infty-1}\CP^\infty_{-1})_p^\wedge$ admit a common integral lift for all $p$.